Spiritual Uses of Prɛkɛsɛ

 Ex 30:34 “The Lord said to Moses, “Take sweet spices, stacte, and onycha, and galbanum, sweet spices with pure frankincense (of each shall there be an equal part)”

-It is a plant that makes this fruit as seen here in the picture, that first was green in its early stage, then turn into brown like a piece of wood.
+A huge tree produces this fruit as seen here in the picture, it is first green in its early stage, then turns brown like a piece of wood.

-Its health benefists as reported are beyond belief.
+Its health benefits as reported are beyond belief.

-From epilepsy to asthma to typhoid, prekese can help because it sure is a wonder fruit.
+From epilepsy to asthma to typhoid, prekese is said to be able to help because it sure is a wonder fruit.
 So sit tight because there are more than just medicinal properties here.

 Spiritual Uses of Prekese